NWC's Coronavirus Response:

 Updated July 15

 A: Northwestern has canceled all college-sponsored international travel for the fall 2020 semester.
-A decision on our domestic off-campus programs will be announced soon.

 Q: At what point would Northwestern move to online learning?